CityOfNewYork/nyco-wp-boilerplate/README.md

 Rollbar            | The access token for the a [Rollbar](https://rollbar.com) account and local Rollbar username go here.
 Used by the [push](#push) and [sourcemaps](#sourcemaps) commands.
 Slack              | Deployment and synchronization scripts post to Slack to alert the team on various tasks.
 Used by various [commands](#commands).
 S3&nbsp;Uploads    | The name of an S3 bucket where uploads may be stored.
 Only needed if using the [uploads](#uploads) command.
+WP Engine API      | Commands that use the [WP Engine API](https://wpengineapi.com/) require API credentials to be [generated in your user profile](https://my.wpengine.com/api_access) and set to the variables in this block.

 ### NYCO WP Config